timphil174/TimmyDEPOTsales-portfolio-project/README.md

 - Consider conducting a **dedicated marketing campaign for this time period including aggressive discounts**.
 Nevertheless, the products targeted need to have a **high enough base margin value** such as binders (44%) and copiers (43%) in order to prevent negative profit.

 - On the other hand, consider **reducing the discounts for products with very low base margin** even if it means a decrease in order volume.
 For example, furniture products have been barely profitable so far (6% of overall profit) but also other products like machines are often not generating any benefits.

-- On the other hand, consider reducing the discounts for products with very low base margin even if it means a decrease in order volume.
-For example, furniture products have been barely profitable so far (6% of overall profit) but other products like machines are often not generating any benefits.